open-compensation-token-license/license-token-website/wikisrc/open-source-funding-for-open-source.md

 ## Challenges and the Road Ahead

 While these funding mechanisms have bolstered many open source projects, challenges remain.
 Crowdfunding can be unpredictable, corporate sponsorship may lead to conflicts of interest, and competition for grants can be fierce.
 Therefore, the open source community must continuously strive to innovate its funding approaches.
+For a deeper dive into these challenges, see [open source funding challenges](https://www.license-token.com/wiki/open-source-funding-challenges).

 Emerging trends show promise, such as the integration of blockchain technologies to create decentralized funding models.
 These decentralized autonomous organizations (DAOs) can democratize funding allocations and provide a transparent, efficient process for supporting open source initiatives.
 For further reading, check out [innovative funding for open source projects](https://www.license-token.com/wiki/innovative-funding-for-open-source-projects).